3 Virtual Selling Tips that Enable Powerful Sales Presentations, with Andy Springer #158

 Remember, you will be presenting yourself on camera more often than not and you’ll present as professionally as you feel.
 You never want to turn up too casual as buyers will think you’re not taking them seriously or that they’re not important enough.Great insights on creating the right #buyer engagement in a #VirtualSales meeting and tips such as a limit of 20 minutes and the Ringelmann Effect.
 Great episode with @M_3jr from @GoVengreso and @andyjlive from @rainselling in the… Click To Tweet

 Setting up the right office at home is pivotal for improving your on-screen performance and the way your customers perceive you.
 Regardless of whether or not you’ll be seeing them in person, a sloppy appearance and questionable surroundings will not have your buyers feel at ease.
-If you feel uncomfortable with your current set up at home, be sure to change your backgrounds with green screens.
+If you feel uncomfortable with your current set up at home, be sure to use a green screen background.

 Andy and I have both interviewed a ton of people during the pandemic and sadly, they don’t dress the part.
 Many think that because visiting an officer is no longer necessary, that they don’t have to look their best, that results and results only will be the game-changer.
 Though this is partially true, as a sales leader interviewing for an SDR position, can you really trust a seller to look their best for your prospects if they didn’t look their best interviewing for the job?